ptutty/sitemapcreator/readme.md

 ### Filters

-filter allow you to remove unwanter cruff from the visualisation if needs be such as in page anchors links, links back to the homepage, links to documents, intranet links etc. See the array 'excludeAnchorsWhichContain' below
+Filter allow you to remove unwanted cruff from the visualisation, such as: page anchors links, links back to the homepage, links to documents, intranet links etc. See the array 'excludeAnchorsWhichContain' below

 Sometime you may wish not to crawl the navigation again on each subpage, you can list URL fragments in the array 'excludeSubpageAnchorsEndingWith'